The effective strength of selection in random environment: Long term behaviour

+In other words, the duality implies that $X_{\infty} \in \{0,1\}$ $\P_x$-a.s.\ for any $x \in [0,1]$ and the weak allele only has a positive probability of fixation if $Z$ is positive recurrent.
+In this case, the probability generating function of the invariant distribution of $Z$ determines this probability.

-Note also that the dichotomy implies that if there exists an $x \in [0,1[$ such that $\P_x\left(X_{\infty} = 0\right) < 1$, then this holds for all $x \in [0,1[$. \end{rem} Naturally, the question arises how the chances of survival of the weak allele depend on the strength of selection.
-We answer this with Theorem \ref{thm:XlongtermGriffiths} below and can use the above observations to consequenctly deduce the ergodic behaviour of the branching coalescing process in random environment in Corollary \ref{cor:branching}.
+Note also that the dichotomy in particular implies that if there exists an $x \in [0,1[$ such that $\P_x\left(X_{\infty} = 0\right) < 1$, then this must indeed hold for all $x \in [0,1[$. \end{rem} Naturally, the question arises how the chances of survival of the weak allele depend on the strength of selection.
+We answer this with Theorem \ref{thm:XlongtermGriffiths} below and can use the above observations to consequently deduce the ergodic behaviour of the branching coalescing process in random environment in Corollary \ref{cor:branching}.